koluch/bem-prefixer/README.md

 ## Usage

-This library could create BEM-style selectors from special selectors (wich is subset of CSS selectors): it interprets id part in selector as a block name and classes as modifiers.
+This library could create BEM-style selectors from special kind of selectors (which look like CSS selectors): it interprets id part of selector as a block name and classes part as modifiers.
 For example:

 ```javascript
 import prefixer from 'bem-prefixer'